lewisamarshall/euler/README.md

 euler
 =====

-Python implementation of Project Euler problems.
+Library of solutions to Project Euler problems.